MilenZapryanoff/OurHome-Residential-entity-management-platform/README.md

   <li>Not logged in users have access to login page, register page and contact page.</li>
   <li>Users with Moderator role can access Messages and Administration sections</li>
   <li>USers with Resident role can access Messages and Property section</li>
-  <li>A moderator is able to manage only his residential entities.
+  <li>A moderator is able to manage his own residential entities.
 All Get and PostRequests are prohibited in case of another user with moderator rights tries to execute a request.</li>
-  <li>User with role Resident is able to manage only his own properties.
+  <li>User with role Resident is able to manage his own properties.
 All Get and PostRequests are prohibited in case of another resident tries to execute a request for another user property.</li>
-  <li>User with role Resident is able to manage only his own messages (notifications).
+  <li>User with role Resident is able to manage his own messages (notifications).
 All Get and PostRequests are prohibited in case of another resident tries to execute a request for another user messages (notifications).</li>

 </ul>